Web3-Pi/docs/docs/full-setup/monitoring-installation_single.md

-# Web3 Pi Installation Monitoring Guide
+# Web3 Pi: Installation Monitoring Guide - Single Device Node

 Once you have flashed the boot card and assembled the hardware, you're ready to install and activate Web3 Pi.